electricgltd/P100-Electrical-Agent-Suite/README.md

 - `/env` – WinGet configuration and local-only samples

 > **Public-safety**: no secrets are stored in this repo.
 Use **GitHub Secrets** and local `.env` files (excluded by `.gitignore`).

+## Local Git GUI recommendation

+If you prefer a powerful desktop GUI for repository operations, GitKraken is a good option — it provides an intuitive commit graph, interactive rebases, conflict resolution UI, and easy remote integrations.
+For in-container development and PR workflows we recommend using VS Code with the GitLens and GitHub Pull Requests extensions (both are included in the devcontainer configuration).